Weight loss and a poor appetite may be the first symptoms.

 Surgery: If only a single tumor or a few tumors are found in the liver, they may be surgically removed, especially if they originated in the intestines.
 However, not all experts consider this surgery worthwhile.

 If the primary cancer is leukemia Treatment Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
-Sometimes the development goes awry... read more or lymphoma Treatment Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more , doctors focus on treating that cancer.
+Sometimes the development goes awry... read more or lymphoma Treatment Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more , doctors focus on treating that cancer.